Robustness in Large Language Models: A Survey of Mitigation Strategies and Evaluation Metrics: Robustness in LLMs

+{Task-specific robustness addresses the challenges LLMs face in meeting the unique demands of particular downstream applications.
+In reasoning-intensive tasks, models often struggle to maintain logical consistency, as seen in low performance on benchmarks such as FOLIO \citep{han2024folionaturallanguagereasoning}.
+In coding applications, failures include the generation of functionally incorrect or insecure code \citep{bao2025assessingenhancingrobustnesslarge}.}

+{Such difficulties stem from the symbolic gap between natural language and formal logic or programming languages, as well as from translation errors and capacity limits in solver-aided methods.
+These weaknesses highlight that robustness cannot be fully captured by general benchmarks alone but must be evaluated in domain-specific contexts where performance reliability is crucial}.

-These dimensions are often interconnected.
-For example, a model susceptible to spurious correlations (an OOD issue) might also be more vulnerable to adversarial attacks that exploit those correlations, or more sensitive to prompt variations that alter the presence of those spurious cues.
-Further, inputs that are OOD may push a model beyond its knowledge boundaries, thereby increasing the likelihood of hallucination.
-Similarly, improving robustness against noise might also enhance consistency.
-However, it is also conceivable that improving one dimension might negatively impact another.
-For instance, alignment techniques aimed at improving fairness (a form of robustness) might inadvertently reduce OOD generalization (the ``alignment tax'') \citep{lin2024mitigatingalignmenttaxrlhf}.
-Figure \ref{fig:wtd} highlights these dependencies and trade-offs, emphasizing the need for balanced strategies to advance robustness across interdependent dimensions.}
+{These dimensions are often interconnected.
+A model prone to spurious correlations (an OOD issue) is often more vulnerable to adversarial attacks that exploit those patterns and more sensitive to prompt variations that shift these cues.
+Enhancing consistency (e.g., reducing prompt sensitivity) can lower adversarial vulnerability, while stronger OOD generalization reduces hallucination risks and may indirectly reinforce consistency.
+Robustness to noise may also strengthen consistency.
+At the same time, progress in one dimension can create trade-offs in another.
+For example, enforcing consistency too rigidly may limit adaptability to novel inputs, and alignment methods aimed at improving fairness may weaken OOD generalization (also known as the ``alignment tax”) \citep{lin2024mitigatingalignmenttaxrlhf}.
+Moreover, OOD inputs can push models beyond their knowledge boundaries, increasing hallucination risks.
+Overall, robustness requires balanced strategies, as over-optimizing a single dimension can undermine others.
+Figure \ref{fig:wtd} illustrates these dependencies and trade-offs across interdependent dimensions.}